Dressing for XC Skiing: “Layer Up”

 This season, we have more different options in layering that ever before.
 Thin to medium base layers, thin, medium and thick insulation layers, and lightweight, midweight and warmer jackets and pants.
 Stop by, give us a call, or click here to see for yourself!

-Hear the scoop on cross country ski clothing straight from owner Lynne Frye!
+Hear the scoop on cross country ski clothing straight from founder Lynne Frye!